GWBasic/soft_matrix/Documentation/How soft_matrix works.md

 It is a highly accurate [matrix decoder](https://en.wikipedia.org/wiki/Matrix_decoder).

+## Intro: Fourier Transforms

+Soft Matrix uses Fourier Transforms to inspect and steer audio.

+If you don't know what a Fourier Transform is, I suggest reading: [An Interactive Introduction to Fourier Transforms](https://www.jezzamon.com/fourier/).

+Soft Matrix works by calculating many Fourier Transforms over the entirety of a recording.
+When a Fourier Transform is calculated for both the right and left channels:

+- The differences in amplitude between the right and left channels is used to steer the sound right - to - left at playback.
+- The differences in phase between the right and left channels is used to steer the sound front - to - back at playback.

 ## Sound Placement and Panning: Default Matrix

 This section explains [Soft Matrix](/)'s default matrix.
 This matrix is suitable for recording that have significant out-of-phase material.